NicoSwag/radiance-notes/Story/Cosmos Lore Dialogue.md

 You will choose, and a new future will open itself.
 You will discover who your friends are.
 You will discover who your enemies are.
+And you will discover who you are.
 Follow your path to the end, and never look back.
+And now, young human...
+It is time for you to awaken.
+What was to be said, has been said.
+Nothing more.
+Nothing less.

+**Ari**
+Will I ever speak to you again?

+**Mysterious Voice**
+Speak to yourself, and we will listen.
+Speak to the world, and we will listen.